Stoned-Code/VRCVideoLibrary/README.md

 # VRCVideoLibrary
 A VRChat mod that allows you to add buttons to your menu that puts videos on VRC video players.
 All through a text document.

-- Buttons only work if you're the world master.
-(Working on allowing friends of the room master and/or instance creator input videos)
+- Buttons only work if you're the world master, instance creator or friends with either.
 - Supports USharpVideo.
 (Local Only)

 ## How to Use